bennyy117/ShearLuck/README.md

 **Competition**: TikTok TechJam 2025, Track 1
 **Objective**: Automatically classify location reviews as Valid, Advertisement, Irrelevant, or Not Visited with high accuracy (>90%) and transparency.

-This full-stack app uses a Flask backend with a BERT-based model and a ReactJS frontend for real-time review classification.
+This full-stack app uses a Flask backend with a BERT-based model and a ReactJS frontend (built with Vite) for real-time review classification.

 ## Project Structure

 - **backend/**: Flask API (`app.py`) for classification.
-- **frontend/**: ReactJS app for user interaction.
+- **frontend/**: ReactJS app (using Vite) for user interaction.
 - **saved_model/**: Model weights (`pytorch_model.bin`), `label_encoder.pkl`, `scaler.pkl`.
 - **data/**: ~6,400 balanced reviews (1,600 per class).